datavisyn/agency-jekyll-theme/_products/ordino.md

     class: ""
 features:
   - header: Innovative Visualizations
-    text: Based on novel visualization techniques developed in the academic groups of the co-founders.
+    text: Novel visualization techniques designed by our visualization experts based on state of the art visualization research.
     iconClass: bar-chart
   - header: Ranking and Scoring
-    text: Flexibly rank and filter entities such as genes, cell lines, and tissues.
+    text: Rank and filter entities such as genes, cell lines, and tissues based on a wide spectrum of attributes.
     iconClass: sort-amount-desc
   - header: Sharing and Reproducibility
     text: "Analysis tracking is where Ordino shines: refine histories and use them to revisit an analysis or share it with colleagues."